 Led by Marcus Hummon, award winning singer and songwriter from Nashville, TN and previous speaker at the 2018 Bishop’s Spring Retreat, and Gene Dowdy, member and musician of Holy Spirit, San Antonio and member of Down for the Count.
 Hosted by the Diocese, in C107.

 Spirituality for the Wisdom Years

 Each season of our life has the potential to bring us new revelations, new challenges, new blessings.
 As we enter our “wisdom years” – the last third of our life – we find that while the body diminishes, the spiritual longing for a deeper relationship with God increases.
 How we nurture that, individually and as a church, is the topic of this interactive workshop.

 Led by Marjorie George, Consultant for Adult Christian Formation.
-Hosted by the Diocesan Christian Formation Department.
+Hosted by the Diocesan Christian Formation Department, in 225D-E.

 Discovering the Transforming Power of the Holy Spirit

 The Bible speaks about the power of the Holy Spirit and how encounters with the Holy Spirit transformed people’s lives.
 Is this power of the Holy Spirit still at work today and if so how?
 This workshop will consist of teaching, personal stories and a time of ministry where we believe people will be touched by the Holy Spirit.
 Come and be encouraged and changed by the transforming power of the Holy Spirit.